The New York Times sues ChatGPT creator OpenAI, Microsoft, for copyright infringement

 The Times is the first major media organization to drag OpenAI to court over the thorny and still-unresolved question of whether artificial intelligence companies broke intellectual property law by training AI models with copyrighted material.

-Over the past several months, OpenAI has tried to contain the battle by striking licensing deals with publishers, including with the Associated Press and German media conglomerate Axel Springer.
+Over the past several months, OpenAI has tried to contain the conflict by striking licensing deals with publishers, including with the Associated Press and German media conglomerate Axel Springer, which publishes Business Insider and Politico.

 The Times' suit joins a growing number of legal actions filed against OpenAI over copyright infringement.
 Writers, comedians, artists and others have filed complaints against the tech company, saying OpenAI's models illegally used their material without permission.